joel-day/LeetCode-Workspace/README.md

 # 14. Longest Common Prefix
 ##### Notes:
 - To solve this problem i loop through each possible prefix from smallest to largest using the first word in the list.
-The i loop through each other word in the list to see if the prefix matched.
-The program exits when it fails to match and return the current longest prefix that match all the words in the list.
+Then i loop through each other word in the list to see if the prefix matched.
+The program exits when it fails to match and returns the current longest prefix that matched all the words in the list.
 - Using the first word avoids sorting the list

 ##### Complexity: